-Why does working at night have these effects on your health?
-Researchers aren’t sure, but they believe that long lasting disruptions to your circadian rhythm can have a negative influence on your diet, smoking habits and sleep preferences to help you get through tiring night shifts.
+Some scientists suggest that disruptions to your internal body clock might have a negative influence on your diet, habits like smoking, and sleep preferences.
 Over time, these changes can lead to health conditions developing.

-Keep a regular sleep schedule
+1. Keep a regular sleep schedule

 This will help you fully adapt to your new waking and sleeping hours.
-By going to bed and waking up at the same time each day, you’ll soon get into a sleep promoting rhythm (even if it’s back to front).
+By going to bed and waking up at the same time each day, you’ll hopefully get into a sleep promoting rhythm (even if it’s back to front).

 Night shifts don’t just disrupt your sleep pattern; they also interfere with your eating habits.
 Eating late at night can affect when you feel hungry and how food is digested by your body.

-What you eat and when you eat it can also have a negative effect on your sleep.
+What you eat, and when you eat it, can also have a negative effect on your sleep.
 This can be the start of a vicious cycle involving insomnia, unhealthy eating and less exercise.

-Switch off and check out
+5. Switch off and check out

-You should also avoid checking emails and social media during your sleep hours; it’s all too easy to be drawn into the online world as everyone you know gets busy replying to messages and posting on social media.
+You should also avoid checking emails and social media during your sleep hours.
+It’s all too easy to be drawn into the online world as everyone you know gets busy replying to messages and posting on social media.

 So switch off your electronic devices, turn your phone onto silent and put up the metaphorical ‘do not disturb’ sign.

-Schedule a nap during your shift
+6. Schedule a 30-40 minute nap during your shift

 Many shift workers find they get tired and find it more and more difficult to concentrate as their night shift progresses.

 Some employers are aware of this beneficial effect and even have ‘nap rooms’ in the workplace.
-If your workplace doesn’t, you’ll want to speak with your employer before trying this attention boosting technique.
+If your workplace doesn’t, speak with your employer before trying this attention boosting technique.

-Stay in the dark
+7. Stay in the dark

 Your sleep cycle is influenced by a hormone called melatonin.
 Melatonin is produced in your body when it’s dark, making you feel tired.
 When it’s light, your body produces less melatonin, helping you to wake up and stay awake.

-When you’re working a night shift, the hormones released in your body don’t match your work pattern; your body wants you to sleep when you need to stay up and then be awake when you want to sleep.
+When you’re working a night shift, the hormones released in your body don’t match your work pattern; your body wants you to sleep when you need to stay up, and then be awake when you want to sleep.

 One way of dealing with this is to try and stay out of sunlight as day breaks.
 Towards the end of your night shift (particularly in summer months, when the sun rises earlier) and on your way home, wear dark glasses.
-This will encourage you body to produce more melatonin, helping you sleep later.

 Even with your eyes closed, your body will detect the presence of sunlight and reduce the amount of melatonin your body produces.